Skip to content

 Why Cyber Security Training for Small Business Is Your Best Defense

 Your employees are simultaneously your greatest security vulnerability and your strongest line of defense.
-The difference between the two comes down to effective cyber security training for small business teams.
-According to the 2026 Verizon Data Breach Investigations Report (DBIR), 82% of data breaches involve a human element — phishing clicks, weak passwords, misconfigured settings, or mishandled data.
+The difference between the two comes down to whether they know what to look for and what to do when they see it.
+According to the 2026 Verizon Data Breach Investigations Report (DBIR), 82% of data breaches involve a human element: phishing clicks, weak passwords, misconfigured settings, or mishandled data.
 Social engineering attacks have increased 37% year-over-year, with small and midsize businesses representing 43% of all victims.

-Not all training programs deliver those results, though.
+Not all training programs deliver those results.
 Annual compliance-checkbox training that employees click through while doing other work produces minimal behavior change.
 A 2025 Ponemon Institute study found that 68% of employees who completed annual-only training could not correctly identify a phishing email one month later.
-Building training that actually changes behavior requires structure, repetition, and measurement — which is what this guide provides.
+Building training that actually changes behavior requires structure, repetition, and measurement.
+This guide gives you the framework to do it.

 Cybersecurity By The Numbers